noris-network/calltest/README.rst

 TODO.

 Originate-only: call this number.
 The call may not go through.
-It must be rejected before getting to RING state, some time before ``ringtime``.
+It must be rejected, some time before ``ringtime``.

+Also TODO: Add a flag to determine whether an intermediate ``Ringing`` state is allowed / required / prohibited.

 timeout
 -------